nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="warning" seamless>
 Known bugs:
-- Editing Wedding names does not update the name of the Wedding when viewing the Person card.
-- Wedding names have a limited length and would overflow in the People view.
+- Wedding names with very long names overflow in the People view.
 No issues to functionality.
-  If long Wedding names are required, it can be viewed with the `list-weddings` command.
+  Longer Wedding names can be viewed as truncated in the Wedding view.
+Wedding view can be accessed using the list-weddings command.
 </box>

 ### Vendors